Seronsecurity/advmlthreatmatrix/pages/adversarial-ml-threat-matrix.md

 #### ![AdvML](/images/color_advml.png)Defacement

-Adversaries can create data inputs that prevent a machine learning model from positively identifying the data sample.
-This technique can be used to evade detection on the network, or to evade a downstream task where machine learning is utilized.

-Example evasion attacks include Simple Transformation, Common Corruption, Adversarial Examples, Happy String.

-Exploit Open CVEs in Package
+Adversaries can create data inputs that can be used to subvert the system for fun.
+This can be acheived corrupting the training data via poisoning as in the case of defacement of [Tay Bot](/pages/case-studies-page.md#tay-poisoning), Evasion or exploiting open CVEs in ML dev packages.

 #### ![AdvML](/images/color_advml.png)Denial of Service

 Adversaries may target different Machine Learning services to conduct a DoS.

-One example of this type of attack is Sponge attack.
+One example of this type of attack is [Sponge examples](https://arxiv.org/abs/2006.03463) that could cause DoS on production NLP systems by wasting its energy consumption.

 #### ![Cyber](/images/color_cyber.png) Included ATT&CK Techniques
 <details>